What is it?

 This formula can also be replicated for other KPIs you’re interested in, such as CPA or CVR.

 Before saving a column, you will see a tick box for including cross environment conversions, the SA360 equivalent of cross-device conversions.
-If selected, you can report on the model, but not use it in bid strategies.
-One way to get around this is to create both – one for reporting (including cross-environment) and one for using in bid strategies (not including cross-environment).
+If selected, you can report on the model and use it in bid strategies.
+You can also create a model where cross environment conversions are excluded, however you will no longer be able to use that model in an SA360 bid strategy.

 Once the columns are set up, you can then create Views in SA360 to look at the DDA and discrepancies between other models.